Art/Art History

 ARH 481 Museum Internship (3 credits)

 This course is optional, but recommended for Art History majors.
 It is open to Art History minors upon consultation with the Chair.
-Students work 10 hours per week (total 130 hours), write a resume and sample cover letter, keep a journal, read a book relevant to their internship, and attend and write about an SJU Career Development Center event.
+Students work 10 hours per week (total 130 hours), write a resume and sample cover letter, keep a journal, and attend and write about an SJU Career Development Center event.
 Students who complete the requirements will receive 3 credits for one upper-division Art History course.

 Attributes: GEP Art/Literature, Undergraduate